libgeos/geos/web/content/usage/c_api.md

 GEOSCoordSeq_destroy(seq);
 ```

-Finally, you can create a `GEOSCoordSequence` and populate it simultaneously directly from a single coordinate buffer (an array of double in coordinate order, eg: `XYXYXYX`).
+Finally, you can create a `GEOSCoordSequence` and initialize it from a coordinate buffer (an array of double in coordinate order, eg: `XYXYXYX`).

 ```c
 /* Coordinates in a buffer (X,Y, X,Y, X,Y) */